 - Himalayan salt and freshly ground pepper

-Learning the art of how to cook fillet steak depends upon how well you can prepare it.
+Learning how to cook depends upon how well you can prepare it.
 From the marination to the serving, everything needs to be just right.

-- First, take your beef steak out of the fridge for at least half an hour and not more than 2 hours before cooking it.
+- First, remove your beef steak from the fridge for at least half an hour and no more than two hours before cooking it.

-- After it comes to room temperature, pat dry with a paper towel and season your steaks with Himalayan salt, vegetable oil, and freshly ground black pepper.
+- After room temperature, pat dry with a paper towel for better searing and browning.
+Season your steaks with Himalayan salt, vegetable oil, and freshly ground black pepper.
 Otherwise, you can also use goose fat to make a thin layer over the steaks to get some extra flavour.

 - After frying for 2 to 3 minutes, it will develop a brown caramelized colour.
 Once the steak is golden-brown, turn down the temperature and flip the steaks.
 And keep cooking them to prevent burning.